shamshadM/shamshadm.github.io/_posts/2021-01-20-A-tutorial-on-Genome-Wide-Association-Studies.md

 <!--more-->

 ## TASSEL
-__TASSEL__ aslo known as for the `Evaluate traits aSSociations, Evolutionary Patterns, and linkage disequilibrium.` It is a powerful statistical software to conduct `association mapping` such as `General Linear Model (GLM)` and `Mixed Linear Model (MLM)`.
+__TASSEL__ also known as for the `Evaluate traits aSSociations, Evolutionary Patterns, and linkage disequilibrium.` It is a powerful statistical software to conduct `association mapping` such as `General Linear Model (GLM)` and `Mixed Linear Model (MLM)`.
 The Tassel has ability to handle a wide range of indels (insertion & deletions).

 The GUI (graphical user interface) version of TASSEL is very well built for anyone who does not have a background or experience in working in `command line`.
-I will show how to prepare `input` files and run assoication analysis in TASSEL.
+I will show how to prepare `input` files and run association analysis in TASSEL.
 For detailed information on TASSEL, user's guide and further documentation please visit:
 [https://www.maizegenetics.net/tassel](https://www.maizegenetics.net/tassel)

 ## 1.0 Download and install TASSEL software